mipt-ltc/mipt-ltc.github.io/README.md

     $ bundle install
     ```
 1. You can start server with the command `$ bundle exec jekyll serve`
+1. After you push changesin files (like `markdown` and `html`) GitHub Pages may need up to hour to fully deploy it.

 ### Backend
 Install python dependencies with: